dbucher1234/AI_molecular_generator/README.md

 Interestingly, compound **21** is also known, but was not in the training set.
 It is [**Decloxizine**](https://pubchem.ncbi.nlm.nih.gov/compound/Decloxizine)—a known H₁-blocker belonging to 2nd class anti-histamines.
 In a clinical study in the 70s, it was was reported to have no CNS side-effects versus placebo.

 To generate more original compounds, one could consider skiping **STEP 2** entirely, and sample directly from the general `reinvent.prior`.
-Below are some examples obtained this way:
+Below are some examples obtained in this way:

 <p align="center">
   <img src="images/skip_step2.png" alt="Diphenhydramine diverse analogs" />